-Indigenous Australian singer-songwriter Scott Darlow has been a passionate advocate for World Vision's work with Indigenous Australian communities.
+First Nation Australian singer-songwriter Scott Darlow has been a passionate advocate for World Vision's work with First Nation Australian communities.
 Scott is an incredible communicator, especially with younger audiences.
 He speaks to over 50,000

-Having seen our Young Mob program at work in Sydney, which aims to empower Indigenous teenagers with leadership skills, Scott's partnership with World Vision has seen him advocate for Indigenous issues in schools, churches and amongst corporates
+Having seen our Young Mob program at work in Sydney, which aims to empower First Nation teenagers with leadership skills, Scott's partnership with World Vision has seen him advocate for First Nations issues in schools, churches and amongst corporates

 World Vision Australia works globally with children, families and communities to overcome poverty and injustice.
 Our work in long-term community development, policy advocacy and change, and emergency relief addresses not only the symptoms

-Scott is passionate about empowering Indigenous Australians.
+Scott is passionate about empowering First Nations Australians.
 Our work with Aboriginal and Torres Strait Islander families and communities enables them to lead their own development and build on their strengths.
 Our partnerships

 Scott is hoping to spread the message that all Australians can do something to help disadvantaged communities in their own backyard.